comumcravonamao/comumcravonamao.github.io/_posts/2025-03-25-they-do-not-look-like-nazis.md

 title: "They do not look like nazis"
 date: 2025-03-25 08:00:00 +0000
 categories: [EN, Recomendations]
-tags: [recomendação, recomendation, international, poetry, poesia]
+tags: [recomendação, recomendations, international, poetry, poesia]
 ---
 ## PT